Last updated on December 19th, 2019 at 10:51 pm

 4. You’ll be motivated by a perspective outside of your own.

 Sometimes it is hard to view our dreams objectively.
-When it comes to your dream progress, you may not see how much you’ve progressed over time.
-This is one reason I love the idea of blogging your dream with weekly updates.
-At any time, you can go back through a years worth of posts and see how much you’ve changed.
-This is also why fitness coaches recommend you take those underwear photos where you are holding a newspaper so you can objectively see how much your body changes over time.
+When it comes to your dream progress, you may not see how much you’ve progressed over time. particular is one reason I love the idea of blogging your dream with periodic status updates.
+At any time, you can go back through a year’s worth of posts and see how much you’ve changed.
+Objectivity is also why fitness coaches recommend you take those underwear photos where you are holding a newspaper so you can objectively see how much your body changes over time.

 Having someone who will remind you of how much you have completed can help keep you motivated to continue dreaming through the rough patches.

-5. You force yourself to fully commit to your dream.
+5. You force yourself to commit to your dream fully.

 When you communicate your dream goal with other people, it forces you–like nothing else–to commit to getting off your butt and doing something about your dream.
 If I say I am going to make improvements to this blog, and you are expecting it, then eventually I will stay up late one night and complete the changes.